-Based on the formative study, we found that pathologists rely on the WHO guideline to grade meningiomas, a process that involves reasoning jointly from multiple criteria.
-Thus xPath's design follows the WHO meningioma guideline and employs AI to compute eight criteria for meningioma grading, \ie mitotic count, Ki-67 proliferation index, hypercellularity, necrosis, small cell, prominent nucleoli, sheeting, and brain invasion\footnote{This work does not consider using AI to identify the subtypes (\eg clear cell, frank anaplasia) since they are easy to be discovered and justified by pathologists.}.
+Based on the formative study, we found that pathologists rely on the WHO meningioma grading guideline for meningioma grading \cite{louis20072007} involving multiple criteria.
+Thus \xp's design follows the WHO guideline and employs AI to compute eight critical criteria for meningioma grading\footnote{... which includes the mitotic count, Ki-67 proliferation index, hypercellularity, necrosis, small cell, prominent nucleoli, sheeting, and brain invasion.
+Note that this work does not consider using AI to identify the subtypes (\eg clear cell, frank anaplasia) because we believe they are relatively easier to be discovered and judged by pathologists.}.
 Details on the AI implementation are described in Section \ref{AI_backend}.
 These criteria can be split into two categories: quantitative and qualitative.
-For the quantitative criteria of the mitotic count and Ki-67 proliferation index, we show their predicted \textit{quantitative values} directly.
-For the rest of the criteria concerned with the \textit{presence} or \textit{absence} of a specific histological pattern, \xp~ provides recommendations of regions of interest (ROI) hotspots according to the largest aggregations of AIs' probabilities.
+For the quantitative criteria (\ie mitotic count, Ki-67 proliferation index), we show their predicted \textit{quantitative values} directly.
+For the other criteria dealing with the \textit{presence} or \textit{absence} of a specific pathological pattern, \xp~ provides recommendations of regions of interest (ROI) hotspots according to the largest aggregations of AIs' probabilities.